JuliaLang/www.julialang.org/downloads/platform.md

 ## macOS

 On macOS, a `Julia-<version>.dmg` file is provided, which contains `Julia-<version>.app`.
 Installation is the same as any other Mac software: drag the `Julia-<version>.app` to Applications Folder's Shortcut.
 The Julia download runs on macOS 10.9 Mavericks and later releases.
-You can build from source for macOS 10.6 Snow Leopard, and possibly earlier, and 32-bit, but it is not supported.
+You can build from source for macOS 10.6 Snow Leopard (and possibly earlier versions) and 32-bit but neither are fully supported.

-You can launch Julia by opening the Julia app like any other application.
+You can launch Julia by opening the Julia app [like any other application](https://www.howtogeek.com/409411/how-to-launch-applications-on-your-mac/).

 ### Optional: Add Julia to PATH

-If you want to launch Julia from the command line (within an already open terminal or in a script), run the following snippet from your shell (e.g., using the Terminal app, not inside the Julia prompt).
+If you want to launch Julia from the command line, first [open a new terminal window](https://www.howtogeek.com/682770/how-to-open-the-terminal-on-a-mac/), then run the following snippet from your [shell](https://superuser.com/questions/144666/what-is-the-difference-between-shell-console-and-terminal) (e.g., using the Terminal app, not inside the Julia prompt).

 ~~~
 <pre><code class="language-shell">rm -f /usr/local/bin/julia